JustinOleskii/Certificate-Generator/README.md

 # Certificate-Generator
-Simple program based in Python to make my life easier by automatically generating certificates with names of people
+Simple program based in Python to make life easier by automatically generating certificates if provided with a list of names to use.
+Tested with .txt files